julien6387/supvisors/docs/configuration.rst

     the exact program name set in the ``name`` attribute, and only if not found, |Supvisors| tries to find a corresponding ``program`` definition with a matching ``pattern``.

-    It also may happen that several patterns match the same program name.
+    It also may happen that multiple patterns match the same program name.
 In this case, |Supvisors| chooses the pattern with the greatest matching, or arbitrarily the first of them if such a rule does not discriminate enough.
     So considering the program :program:`prg_00` and the two matching patterns ``prg`` and ``prg_``, |Supvisors| will apply the rules related to ``prg_``.